"I get commissions for purchases made through links in this post."

 About the function:

-Bearings will fit inside your board wheels and let them spin with the greater speed and less friction.
+Bearings will fit inside your board wheels and let them spin with greater speed and less friction.

 The 608 size bearings are made with steel and now the most common bearing type used in the skateboards.